klstein7/nextjs-wordle-dev-day/docs/05-word-validation.md

 ---

-## Tasks and Hints
+## Implementing Word Validation

+In this section, you'll add functionality to validate user guesses against a predefined word list.
+This ensures that only legitimate words are accepted, preventing users from entering random letters or gibberish.
+Just like form validation in Angular, this step is crucial for maintaining the integrity of the application's data and providing meaningful feedback to the user.

-### 1. Add Toast Notifications
+### Adding Toast Notifications

-**Task:** Update your application's layout to include a toast notification system.
-This will allow you to display error messages to users when their guesses are invalid.
+First, we'll integrate a toast notification system into your application.
+This will allow you to display error messages in a non-intrusive way, similar to how you might use Angular's snackbar or toast components.

-**Why:** Providing immediate feedback enhances user experience and helps users understand why their input was rejected, similar to form validation messages in Angular.

-**Instructions:**

-- **Update** `src/app/layout.tsx` to include the `Toaster` component.

-**Example:**
+#### Step 1: Importing and Adding the Toaster Component

+Open `src/app/layout.tsx` and make the following changes:

 ```typescript
 // src/app/layout.tsx